codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_4xx.rst

 **Controllers**
 - Controllers extend \CodeIgniter\Controller instead of CI_Controller
-- They don't use a constructor any more (to invoke CI "magic"); they instead call `initController`
+- They don't use a constructor any more (to invoke CI "magic") unless that is part of a bvase controller you make
 - CI provides `Request` and `Response` objects for you to work with - more powerful than the CI3-way
 - If you want a base controller (MY_Controller in CI3), make it